BigNicker123/bignicker123.github.io/docs/implementation.md

 ![Insert your component Diagram here](images/component.png)

 ## Bristol Open Data API
-TODO: Document each query to Bristol Open Data

-### UML Diagram for Use Case 1 (Find Nearest Charger)

-The code makes two requests to the Bristol Open Data API.
+`FindNearestCharger.hmtl` makes two requests to the Bristol Open Data API.
 First, in the `fetchChargerData()` function, it retrieves charging point data based on the user's location.
 Then, within `sortChargerDataByDistance()`, it calculates distances between each charger and the user, sorting and displaying the nearest ones.
 These queries ensure up-to-date information on nearby charging stations.

-![UML - Find Nearest Charger](Images/UMLForUseCase1.png)

-### UML Diagram for Use Case 2 (Filter Chargers)

-The code sends two requests to the Bristol Open Data API.
+`FilterCharger.html` sends two requests to the Bristol Open Data API.
 Firstly, in the `fetchChargerData()` function, it retrieves charging point data based on the user's geolocation.
 Then, within `applyFilters()`, it filters the chargers based on user-defined criteria and displays the nearest ones on the map and in the table.
 These queries ensure that users receive accurate and relevant information about nearby charging stations.

-### UML Diagram for Use Case 3 (Provide Directions)
+### UML Diagram
-TODO: UML Diagram for use case 3
+![UML - Find Nearest Charger](Images/UMLForUseCase1.png)